 I hope this has helped.
 Please let me know how you get on.

 HI CLIVE, THINKING OF DOING A BIT OF COURSE FISHING MAINLY FOR CARP WANT A ROD TO DO FLOAT FISHING PLUS CAN ALSO LEDGER BAIT WITH SMALL WEIGHTS.CAN YOU SUGGEST A GENERAL ROD TO DO BOTH?
 WHAT BREAKING STRAIN LINE DO YOU USE?
 THANKS ROB THOMAS

 There really isnít a combination

-have to be very sturdy for casting a weight at distance, where a float
+be very sturdy for casting a weight at distance, where

-rod would be lighter and a softer action for casting much lighter
+a float rod would be lighter and a softer action for

 When I am fishing a similar method i.e. floating caster or pellet I smear the line to the hook with muslin.
 This is a fly line product that can be bought from most tackle shops.
 It is a small round tin with a pad included.
 Simple wipe the muslin on to the pad and then fold the pad and run the line that you want to float along the length.
 This may last for a good hour or two, them repeat as required.

 Thanks for your question